jupyter/docker-stacks/internal/ubuntu_14_04_locale_fix/README.md

-The Dockerfile in this folder serves as a base image for the `jupyter/notebook` image which comes from the master branch of the https://github.com/jupyter/notebook project.
+The Dockerfile in this folder serves as a base image for the `jupyter/notebook` image which comes from the master branch of https://github.com/jupyter/notebook.
 It's not used in the stacks here.
 See https://github.com/jupyter/docker-stacks/pull/108 for why it exists.